inderpal2406/my-dev-machine/README.md

 # my-dev-machine
-Repo to hold IaC files of my development machine.
+Repo to hold IaC files of my development machines.